kirillkovalenko/nssm/README.txt

 With no configuration from you, NSSM will try to restart itself if it notices that the application died but you didn't send it a stop signal.
-NSSM will keep trying, pausing 30 seconds between each attempt, until the service is successfully started or you send it a stop signal.
+NSSM will keep trying, pausing between each attempt, until the service is successfully started or you send it a stop signal.

+NSSM will pause an increasingly longer time between subsequent restart attempts if the service fails to start in a timely manner, up to a maximum of 60 seconds.
+This is so it does not consume an excessive amount of CPU time trying to start a failed application over and over again.
+If you identify the cause of the failure and don't want to wait you can use the Windows service console to send a continue signal to NSSM and it will retry within a few seconds.

 NSSM will look in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppExit for